noraj/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_whoisflynn_v3.2.md

 - Each finding with included screenshots, walkthrough, sample code, and proof.txt if applicable
 - Any additional items that were not included

 # High-Level Summary

 I was tasked with performing an internal penetration test towards Offensive Security Exam.
 An internal penetration test is a dedicated attack against internally connected systems.
-The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security’s internal exam systems – the THINC.local domain.
+The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security's internal exam systems – the THINC.local domain.
 My overall objective was to evaluate the network, identify systems, and exploit flaws while reporting the findings back to Offensive Security.

-When performing the internal penetration test, there were several alarming vulnerabilities that were identified on Offensive Security’s network.
+When performing the internal penetration test, there were several alarming vulnerabilities that were identified on Offensive Security's network.
 When performing the attacks, I was able to gain access to multiple machines, primarily due to outdated patches and poor security configurations.
 During the testing, I had administrative level access to multiple systems.
 All systems were successfully exploited and access granted.